mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.3/index.md

 ---
 DC/OS&trade; 2.0.3 was released on 09 April 2020.

-<p class="message--warning"><strong>WARNING: </strong>The DC/OS 2.0.3 release has a critical error.
+<p class="message--warning"><strong>WARNING: </strong>The DC/OS 2.0.3 release hahas a critical error in Metronome where existing jobs are lost after upgrade.
 We recommend that you do NOT download or upgrade to it.
 Instead, download and upgrade to the 2.0.2 release <a href="https://docs.d2iq.com/mesosphere/dcos/2.0/release-notes/2.0.2/">here</a>.</p>

 [button color="light" href="https://downloads.dcos.io/dcos/stable/2.0.3/dcos_generate_config.sh"]Download DC/OS Open Source[/button]